iAmMe27/WoD/README.md

 ## Fallout 4 Install
 > [!WARNING]
 > Your Steam install of Fallout 4 must be up to date - do not downgrade for WoD!
+>
+> As of version 1.5.2, Wasteland of Depravity is compatible with the Anniversary Edition update of Fallout 4.

 ## DLC
 You will need *all* of the DLC for Fallout 4 ***except*** the official HD texture pack.